Logo

 15 to 20 min

 Below one of the chapels, a rock is locally believed to carry the footprint of Padmasambhava, the saint credited with bringing Buddhism into Tibet.
-You do not need to believe the story to find the spot interesting, the village clearly does, and the small shrine around it tells you a lot about how Nako thinks of itself.
+You do not need to believe the story to find the spot interesting.
+The village clearly does, and the small shrine around it tells you a lot about how Nako thinks of itself.

 Walk up to Tashigang